 The ICHRA is a health benefit created through federal regulation, which allows businesses of all sizes to reimburse employees for personal health insurance policies and other medical expenses.

 The ICHRA is a separate benefit from the qualified small employer HRA (QSEHRA), with its own strengths and use cases.
-When it becomes available January 1, 2020, it will give businesses another solid alternative to group health insurance.
+It gives businesses another solid alternative to group health insurance.

 In this post, we’ll cover some of the most frequently asked questions about the ICHRA to help you learn more about the benefit.